 With the development of insulin resistance and insulin being ineffective at bringing blood glucose down, eventually, the blood glucose will rise too high.

 In another person-someone on the keto diet for few months and who burns fat for energy only small insulin amounts are being pulsed to keep the sugar stable.
 This person is no longer insulin resistant.

-LADA is something like diabetes type 2 in which the antibodies attack the cells which produce insulin in the pancreas.
+LADA is something like type 2 in which the antibodies attack the cells which produce insulin in the pancreas.
 However, LADA occurs in adulthood and not adolescence or childhood.

-According to the researchers, LADA has features of diabetes type 1.
+According to the researchers, LADA has features of type 1.
 However, the patients are thinner, and they need insulin faster since antibodies attack their beta cells which produce insulin.

 In case of insulin injections, low-carb eating enables to use least insulin to maintain their high blood glucose in check.

 It might not slow down the progress of beta cell destruction.
 However, low carb is a successful strategy to lower the reliance on drugs.

 According to all things above mentioned, keto diet does not cause higher fasting blood glucose.
 Therefore people should not worry about their morning highs, instead, focus on getting a good night sleep and reducing stress.